Skip to main content

 The default time zone matches the time zone set in SLO grid

-The primary objective is an objective of your SLO that takes center stage on the SLO details page.
+The primary objective is an objective that takes center stage on the SLO details page.
 You can access its detailed information immediately upon opening your SLO details.

 The primary objective is labeled with